aboutluca/wp-jedi-options/README.md

 wp-jedi-options
 ===============

-Php class that permit to create an options page in wordpress with multiple type of input by passing an array.
+wpJediOptions is a Php class that permit to create an options page in wordpress with multiple type of input by passing an array.

 Here a full example explains what you can do with this library: